shreyas-nikam/6890f8f7a4902ca6a8a27b6e/notebook_specifications.md

 *   Quarterly portfolio snapshots in `.csv` format (`snap_YYYYQ.csv`).
 *   Override log in `.csv` format (`overrides.csv`).
 *   Model inventory record template in `.yaml` format (`model_inventory_entry.yaml`).
+*   Do not use dummy variables.
+These files must be uploaded as the first step.

 **Outputs:**